Artin0123/gemini-image-mcp-server/README.md

 - `analyze_video`: Analyze one or more video URLs.
 - `analyze_youtube_video`: Analyze a single YouTube video URL.

-All tools treat URLs as remote references and forward them directly to Gemini using wildcard MIME types (`image/*` or `video/*`).
+All tools treat URLs as remote references and forward them directly to Gemini, inferring MIME types from file extensions (falling back to `image/*` or `video/*` when unknown).
 No files are downloaded or uploaded by this server.

 ### Prompt examples